neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/02-console.png)

 Still in the left menu, scroll all the way to the bottom.
-You'll see a listing for Neo4j.
+You'll see listings for a number of partner products.
+These are products from leading ISVs that Google has chosen to integrate tightly into the Cloud Consonle.
+Amoung those, you'll see a listing for Neo4j.
 Click on that.

 ![](images/03-console.png)

-That takes you to a description of Neo4j AuraDB Professional.
+That takes you to a description of Neo4j Aura Professional.
 Click on "Subscribe."

 ![](images/04-listing.png)